 Aranygaluska is a rich, flavorful dessert, known as the ‘golden walnut dumpling’.

-The sugar and walnuts melt into the dough during the bake.
+The sugar and walnuts melt into the dough during the baking.
 Once you remove the pan from the oven, you’re greeted by a delightful aroma.

 Paired with a piping hot vanilla pudding, aranygaluska is a true Hungarian delight.